hkpeaks/peaks-consolidation/README.md

 PARQUET is a format that is built to handle flat columnar storage data formats.
 It is designed for efficient data storage and retrieval.
 The format stores data in “row group” blocks that are divided into “column chunks” and then further divided into “data pages” .

 FASTA format is a text-based format that supports bioinformatics.
 It is used for representing either nucleotide sequences or amino acid (protein) sequences.
 In this format, nucleotides or amino acids are represented using single-letter codes for five nucleobases— adenine (A), cytosine (C), guanine (G), thymine (T), and uracil (U).
 Unknown bases are represented by the letter N. The human genome is a diploid genome that contains 3.2 billion nucleotides.
 These nucleotides are packed into 23 pairs of chromosomes.

-## Resource Utilization Does Matter
-JoinTable is an ETL function that is frequently used.
-However, it has been reported that JoinTable can be problematic when processing tables with billions of rows.

-Golang is a simple and beautiful programming language that allows JoinTable to implement ultra-performance streaming.
-For instance, it can process a 67.2GB CSV file and output 91GB.

-According to the Windows Task Manager for many testing results, Peaks Consolidation demonstrates high efficiency in resource utilization during the processing of billions of rows for JoinTable.
-You can continue to enjoy YouTube during the intensive data processing.

-Apart from JoinTable, this url https://youtu.be/9nxIDi2t1Bg is a demo video which apply a query statement "Select{1000MillionRows.csv | Ledger(L10…L15,L50…L55,L82…L88) Account(12222…12888,15555…16888) Project(>B28,<B22) ~ Peaks-Filter1000M.csv}" to select 15,110,000 rows from the 1 billion rows file.
-The whole processing time is 124 seconds running on a 3-year-old desktop PC with only 32GB RAM.
-Utilization of memory resources throughout the process is near half.
-Less resource demanding if comparing a JoinTable test.